Does Responding to a Request For Quote (RFQ) Make Your Head Hurt?

 If you know your costs, know the job, know the competition, and know the customer, you’ll be positioned to succeed in the bidding process.

-***(Disclaimer: Go iLawn / Go iPave has no known business relationships with the contractors referenced in this article, nor with the city of Danville)
+***(Disclaimer: At the time of publication, Go iLawn / Go iPave had no known business relationships with the contractors referenced in this article, nor with the city of Danville)